prasanguragain/weather-data-pipeline/README.md

 """

 # Prerequisites

-prerequisites = [
-    "Docker & Docker Compose",
+    Docker & Docker Compose
-    "Python 3 (for running scripts outside Docker)", "(Optional) dbt Core for local transformations"
+    Python 3 (for running scripts outside Docker) (Optional) dbt Core for local transformations
 ]

 # Getting Started Instructions

-steps = [
-    "Clone the repo & copy the .env.example",
+    Clone the repo & copy the .env.example
-    "Run all services using docker-compose",
+    Run all services using docker-compose
-    "Access Airflow and Superset on respective ports", "Explore the Airflow DAG and Superset dashboard"
+    Access Airflow and Superset on respective ports Explore the Airflow DAG and Superset dashboard
 ]

 # Cleanup
-cleanup_cmd = "docker-compose down -v"
+    cleanup_cmd:docker-compose down -v

 # Development Tips

-python_tips = [
-    "Use venv and install requirements if testing locally", "Modify DAGs in airflow/dags",
+    Use venv and install requirements if testing locally Modify DAGs in airflow/dags
-    "Edit dbt models in dbt/my_project/models",
+    Edit dbt models in dbt/my_project/models
-    "Customize Superset via docker/superset_config.py" ]
+    Customize Superset via docker/superset_config.py
+]

 # Security & Best Practices

-best_practices = [
-    "Do not commit secrets or API keys",
+    Do not commit secrets or API keys
-    "Use .gitignore to exclude volumes, logs, etc.", "Secure Superset, Airflow, and DB for production" ]
+    Use .gitignore to exclude volumes, logs, etc.
+    Secure Superset, Airflow, and DB for production
+]

 # Next Steps

-next_steps = [
-    "Write unit tests for Python and dbt",
+    Write unit tests for Python and dbt,
-    "Set up CI/CD",
+    Set up CI/CD,
-    "Publish images to Docker Hub or GitHub Packages" ]
+    Publish images to Docker Hub or GitHub Packages
+]

 # License & Acknowledgements